-When a Rhode Island resident dies without having made a Last Will and Testament, the intestacy succession laws found in the Rhode Island General Laws will dictate who inherits the deceased person's probate estate.
-Below is a summary of how the Rhode Island intestacy succession laws will work in various situations.
+When a Rhode Island resident dies without having made a last will and testament, the intestate succession laws, found in the Rhode Island General Laws, will dictate who inherits the deceased person's probate estate.
+Below is a summary of how the Rhode Island intestate succession laws will work in various situations.

 Deceased Person Is Survived by a Spouse and/or Descendants

-Here is what will happen if the deceased person is survived by a spouse and/or descendants (children, grandchildren, great-grandchildren, etc.):
+Here is what will happen if the deceased person is survived by a spouse and/or descendants (e.g., children, grandchildren, great-grandchildren):

-- Survived by a spouse and descendants - In this case, the surviving spouse will receive a life estate in the deceased person's probate real estate and will inherit one-half of the deceased person's remaining probate estate.
+- Survived by a spouse and descendants: In this case, the surviving spouse will receive a life estate in the deceased person's probate real estate and will inherit half of the deceased person's remaining probate estate.
 The deceased person's descendants will inherit the remaining probate estate.

-- Survived by a spouse and no descendants - In this case, the surviving spouse may inherit up to $150,000 worth of the deceased person's probate real estate and will receive a life estate in the remaining probate real estate.
-The surviving spouse also inherits $50,000 worth of intestate personal property, plus 1/2 of the balance.
-The balance will be distributed equally to the deceased person's parents if both are living, or all to the surviving parent, otherwise to the deceased person's siblings.
+- Survived by a spouse and no descendants: In this case, the surviving spouse may inherit up to $150,000 worth of the deceased person's probate real estate and will receive a life estate in the remaining probate real estate.
+The surviving spouse also inherits $50,000 worth of intestate personal property, plus half of the balance.
+The balance will be distributed equally to the deceased person's parents if both are living, or all to the surviving parent, but otherwise to the deceased person's siblings.

 Deceased Person Is Not Survived by Any Family Members

 What Will You Inherit From a Rhode Island Intestate Estate?

 What will you inherit if your relative dies without leaving a Last Will and Testament and the relative was a resident of Rhode Island or owned real estate located in Rhode Island?
-Even if you determine based on the information above that you are entitled to an intestate share of your relative's estate, you may not inherit anything.
+Even if you determine, based on the information above, that you are entitled to an intestate share of your relative's estate, you might not inherit anything.
 Why?
-Because your relative may have left all non-probate property, or the debts your relative owed at the time of death may exceed the value of the probate estate which will make the estate insolvent.
+Because your relative might have left all non-probate property, or the debts your relative owed at the time of death may exceed the value of the probate estate, which will make the estate insolvent.